umiljavac/OCP6_Snow/README.md

 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/1ff062f1-f99e-4d5e-8ccb-cae8d8c10eb2/big.png)](https://insight.sensiolabs.com/projects/1ff062f1-f99e-4d5e-8ccb-cae8d8c10eb2)

-This is a stable development version.
-I mean that you will have all the Symfony dev environment.
+This is a stable Symfony development environment version.
 ## 1-Intro
 The aim of this project is to create a web site for the snowboarder community.
 A connected user can register a new snow trick, delete or update an older one, add comments on the tricks dedicated forum and customize his user profile.